-Are you a Will Executor?
+Are you an appointed Executor?

 Have you been chosen by a family member or friend to be the Executor of their Will?
 This means that you have been given responsibility to manage their Estate according to the terms they have outlined in their Will and to protect their assets under the various laws and rules that govern Estate administration in Australia.
 There is no cause for concern if you have been given this role as we can help you in what is a very difficult time.
 We recommend you talk to us before taking any steps in the administration.
 Whilst there is no immediate rush to distribute an Estate, and in fact this can’t be done until at least thirty (30) days has passed, there are things that you may need to do straight away.
 These include potentially arranging the funeral and securing and insuring assets to make sure they are protected.